New dynamical realizations of the Lifshitz group: Perfect fluid equations with the Lifshitz symmetry

 It is straightforward to construct the Hamiltonian which gives rise to the fluid equations (\ref{FLeq1}) and simultaneously determines the dynamics of the conformal mode $\rho(t)$

 The corresponding Poisson brackets read

 and

-Above we redefined the velocity vector field ${\tilde\upsilon_i}=\rho^\alpha\upsilon_i$, in terms of which the Poisson brackets (\ref{PBPF}) reproduce those in \cite{JNPP}.
+Above we redefined the velocity vector field ${\tilde\upsilon_i}=\rho^\alpha\upsilon_i$, in terms of which the Poisson brackets (\ref{PBPF}) coincide with those in \cite{JNPP}.

 Because under the dilatation the Hamiltonian must scale as $H'=e^{-z\lambda}H$, the value of the parameter $\alpha$ is fixed to be $\alpha=\frac{2(z-1)}{z}$.
 Note that (\ref{HamPF}) has the same structure as (\ref{MBH}) for the case of an infinite number of particles.
-In particular, it determines the dynamics of the conformal mode
+The Hamiltonian (\ref{HamPF}) determines the dynamics of the conformal mode

 and reproduces the fluid equations of motion (\ref{FLeq1})

 provided the potential $V$ obeys the equation

 Taking into account $p=\nu\varrho^{1+\frac{2z}{d}}$, one finds $V=\frac{d}{2z}p$.
 Conserved charges corresponding to the dilatation, spatial translation and rotation read